micropython/micropython/docs/drivers.rst

 These are drivers available in separate GitHub repos.
 They are designed for use with CircuitPython and may or may not work with `MicroPython <https://micropython.org>`_.

+.. _bundle_installation:

 Bundle
 ------

-We provide a bundle of all our libraries to ease installation of drivers and their dependencies.
-Its easiest to copy them all onto the filesystem.
+We provide a bundle of all our libraries to ease installation of drivers and their dependencies. he bundle is primarily geared to the Adafruit Express line of boards which will feature a relatively large external flash.
+With Express boards, its easy to copy them all onto the filesystem.
 However, if you don't have enough space simply copy things over as they are needed.

 The bundles are available `on GitHub <https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases>`_.

+To install them:

+#. `Download <https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases>`_ and unzip the latest zip thats not a source zip.
+#.
+Copy the ``lib`` folder to the ``CIRCUIPY`` or ``MICROPYTHON``.

 Foundational Libraries
 ----------------------